OpenSwitchNOS/openswitch-ops/docs/vlan_cli.md

 `no vlan < vlanid >`

 #### Description
 This command deletes the VLAN with a given ID.
-The value ranges from 1 to 4094.
+The value ranges from 2 to 4094.
+Default vlan 'vlan 1' cannot be deleted.

 #### Authority
 All users.